Green Bay conducts flight ops with VMM-262

-170309-N-ZL062-308 WATERS SOUTH OF JAPAN (March 9, 2017) An AH-1W Super Cobra helicopter, assigned to Marine Medium Tiltrotor Squadron (VMM) 262 (Reinforced), lands on the flight deck of the amphibious transport dock ship USS Green Bay (LPD 20).
+170310-N-ZL062-196 WATERS SOUTH OF JAPAN (March 10, 2017) Airman Andrew Jerauld, from Attleboro, Mass., secures a chain to an AH-1W Super Cobra helicopter, assigned to Marine Medium Tiltrotor Squadron (VMM) 262 (Reinforced), on the flight deck of the amphibious transport dock ship USS Green Bay (LPD 20).
 Green Bay, part of the Bonhomme Richard Expeditionary Strike Group, with embarked 31st Marine Expeditionary Unit, is on a routine patrol, operating in the Indo-Asia-Pacific region to enhance warfighting readiness and posture forward as a ready-response force for any type of contingency.
 (U.S. Navy photo by Mass Communications Specialist Seaman Sarah Myers/Released)

 |Date Taken: